MichelKrispin/treasure-hunt/README.md

 - `SECRET_KEY=some_secret_key` (use a search engine to find a generator)
 - `DEBUG_MODE=False` (or `True` depending on the testing state)

+There might be an issue with the migrations.
+If there is an error at the index page `python manage.py makemigrations hunting` and then `python manage.py migrate` might solve the problem.

 ## Test locally

 ### Unix